 Someone who is dealing with emotions for the first time in a long time is extremely vulnerable.
 The impulse to use drugs to cover up feelings is ingrained in anyone who has suffered addiction.
 When the emotions become too extreme, that impulse to use is likely to kick in.

 There is a lot of emphasis placed on consistency and routine in addiction recovery programs.
 Clients learn to do the things that work for them and are encouraged to do them every day.
-Some of these routines are basic, like sticking to a healthy meal plan and exercising at the same time every day, and some are more recovery-oriented, like attending group therapy sessions, 12-step program meetings or one-on-one meetings with a sponsor.
+Some of these routines are basic, like sticking to a healthy meal plan and exercising at the same time every day, and some are more recovery-oriented, like attending group therapy sessions, 12-step program meetings, or one-on-one meetings with a sponsor.

-Sometimes a person in addiction recovery becomes complacent about their program.
+Sometimes a person in drug and alcohol addiction recovery becomes complacent about their program.
 They get off of their healthy routine because they feel they don’t need it anymore.
 They stop doing some of the things that helped them get and remain sober.
 Usually, this type of behavior will trigger a relapse.
 When a person in recovery stops “working their program,” they are not cured and are headed for a relapse.

 If you’ve experienced long-term or chronic pain, you know how emotional it can be.
 Pain can limit your mobility and eventually limit your outlook.
 Things you want to do cannot be accomplished in the timeframe you planned, if at all.
-Pain makes people irritable, depressed and tired.
+Pain makes people irritable, depressed, and tired.

 These are all feelings that naturally trigger people with addiction to use drugs.
-Drugs, legal or illegal, are most often used to reduce or eliminate pain, irritability, depression and fatigue.
+Drugs, legal or illegal, are most often used to reduce or eliminate pain, irritability, depression, and fatigue.
 In addition, someone in recovery who seeks pain medication for a legitimate injury could end up discovering a new substance of choice.

 This is one of the most obvious triggers, but it’s still overlooked by many.
-If you are in addiction recovery and you are near drugs, you are more likely to relapse.
+If you are in drug and alcohol addiction recovery and you are near drugs, you are more likely to relapse.
 One of the first stages of recovery is to separate from your drug-using associates and stop going to bars and other places you used to go to use.
 It is important to cut those ties so they are not constantly pulling you back into addiction.

 People often have reasons to reconnect with the people and places from their drug abuse past.
 None of these reasons is as important as maintaining their recovery.
 No matter how strong you are feeling in your recovery, getting close to the source of your addiction, the places where you know there are drugs, is a big risk.